 Guy Kawasaki, the eminent marketing expert has a great solution for this.
-He suggests that organizations should follow a 20:1 ratio.
-For every 20 non-promotional content, they can create one content which talks about their company, products and services or simply about what they have achieved.
+He suggests that organisations should follow a 20:1 ratio.
+For every 20 non-promotional content, they can create one content that talks about their company, products and services or simply about what they have achieved.

 Not every content works on every social media platform.
 For example, LinkedIn is a platform for business and professional networking.
 Posting some tips and tricks for preparing for your dream vacation might not be appreciated by the users of LinkedIn.
 Thus, you need to do some research before choosing the distribution channel for each content.
 Better still, find trending topics of your interest in your target social media platform, and then create content around it.

 BuzzSumo is a great tool to find out which topics are working on each social media network.
 It also allows you to find out what your competitors are creating content around.
 Just search for the keyword you have chosen, and BuzzSumo will show you the contents that have been created around it, and also platform-wise engagements that each content has received.

 Content marketing is a process-oriented activity.
 Unless you are systematic with it, you will not see any difference.
 You need to draw up a content marketing strategy and follow it thoroughly.
 This strategy should focus on how to create content, distribute it, build engagement with the readers and thereafter influence them to purchase the product or service that the organization sells.

 The content marketers should draw up a content calendar which will be a schedule of the creation of articles, blogs and social media posts by the company.
 It should preferably define the topics, who will be responsible for writing it and where it will be posted.
 In the absence of a calendar, the creation of content becomes unsystematic and irregular.